Answers to our most common questions from international applicants…

 Approximately $43,450 per year, including Tuition, Room, Meals, Books, and Fees.

-Although international students (non-US citizens) are not eligible for Government Aid, TMC does offer various scholarships.
+Although international students (non-US citizens) are not eligible for Government Aid, TMU does offer various scholarships.
 More info can be found on our International Student Financial Aid Page.

-Currently, 100% of undergraduate international students at TMC receive some form of financial aid.
+Currently, 100% of undergraduate international students at TMU receive some form of financial aid.

-We cannot award you any financial aid until you have completed the entire application process, submitted all the necessary financial aid documents, and been offered admission to TMC.
+We cannot award you any financial aid until you have completed the entire application process, submitted all the necessary financial aid documents, and been offered admission to TMU.

 Government-subsidized student loans are not available for non-US citizens.
 International students should not plan on paying for their schooling with loans.
 One exception would be students from Canada, who can often obtain student loans through their province.

 We intentionally integrate our international and TCK (third culture kid) students throughout our residence halls.
-About 1 out of every 10 students at The Master’s College is an international student or TCK, so you will find some on nearly every dorm wing.
+About 1 out of every 10 students at The Master’s University is an international student or TCK, so you will find some on nearly every dorm wing.

 Here's the breakdown from last year: